telemaxx/mapsforgesrv/README.md

 The MapsforgeSrv is a local webserver providing rendered mapsforge map tiles.
 http://wiki.openstreetmap.org/wiki/Mapsforge<br/>
-The tiles are always rendered on the fly when requested
+The tiles are always rendered on the fly when requested.

 The description of this tool you find at the origin page:<br/>
 https://sourceforge.net/p/mobac/code/HEAD/tree/trunk/tools/MapsforgeSrv/